The art of queuing for the Wimbledon Queue

 Stamina, patience and meticulous planning are required if you want to be top of the pecking order.

-Understanding why the masses descend on Wimbledon Park, a grassy parkland which at any other time of the year is an inconsequential suburban recreational ground a stone's thrown from the perfectly manicured lawns of SW19, is relatively straightforward.
+Understanding why the masses descend on Wimbledon Park, a grassy parkland which at any other time of the year is an inconsequential suburban recreational ground a stone's throw from the perfectly manicured lawns of SW19, is relatively straightforward.

 It is rare nowadays for ordinary sports fans to purchase on-the-day tickets for prestigious sporting events and so for hours, for days, tennis fans are happy to wait and wait.
 And wait.